furqan-khokhar/chip8-emulator/notes.md

 <p>
 **0x** - Notation for hexadecimal (e.g., 0xFF)
 A single hex digit can be represented by a nibble in binary.

+In Java, numbers are all treated as signed.
+However, for the purpose of the chip8 emulator, unsigned numbers are required.
+Also, chip8 emulators traditionally use various data types to store data.

+There are a number of potential solutions:

+- The method *.toUnsignedInt* can be used to preserve their original unsigned values whilst converting.

+- Another solution would be to exclusively use ints, which would simplify conversions.
+However, explicitly converting between types seems helpful in code readability.

+- A less clean, though simple, solution would be to use more bits than otherwise necessary, and mask out the sign bit.

+The third solution - using a larger type and masking down - is what I will be using.

 </p>

 ### Type ranges: